Brutal weekend raises questions about Twitter’s future under Musk

 Musk isn’t beholden to a board, after taking the company private when closing his $44 billion deal in October, but he indicated Sunday he may “step down” after polling his 122 million followers and broader Twitter community.

-More than 57 percent of the 17.5 million poll respondents told Musk he should relinquish his role as Twitter CEO.
+More than 57% of the 17.5 million poll respondents told Musk he should relinquish his role as Twitter CEO.

 The poll lacks any substance to require Musk to follow through, but so far in his less than two months serving as Twitter CEO, he has abided by the results of the Twitter polls that have guided several of his controversial policy changes.